uoft-tmi/signature-forgery-detection/README.md

 ## Motivation
 Problem: Signatures are used to indicate authenticity but can forged

-Solution: use ML to detect forgeries
+Solution: use machine learning to detect forgeries

 ## How to run online

-A website at https://uoft-tmi.github.io/signature-forgery-detection/home was created to showcase and interact with the k-nearest neighbours, decision tree, and convolutional neural network models.
+A website at https://uoft-tmi.github.io/signature-forgery-detection/ was created to showcase and interact with the k-nearest neighbours, decision tree, and convolutional neural network models.

 Until July 2, 2025, images can be uploaded to the website where the models where be queried.